icey830/restapiexpress/README.md

 * create correct route for DELETE on instance and collection
 * create correct route for PATCH on instance and collection
 * create correct route for OPTIONS on instance and collection
+* create custom types for mongodb schemes

 ### Automated Test cases:
 * responding with http-code 200 if access granted or 302 where no access was granted for every collection or resource
 * responding with http-code 201 a resource was created
 * responding with http-code 400 if bad access
 * responding with http-code 405 if method not supported on put
+* automatic handling of relationships

 ## Next Steps
 * create single sign on tables (Username, password, API-Token)
 * generete sessions based on user
 * handle expands for mongodb
-* create custom types for mongodb schemes
 * improve hypermedia to suppress links if not needed

 # Become a contributer